arcus-azure/arcus.webapi/docs/preview/features/security/auth/certificate.md

         services.AddSingleton(certificateValidator);

-        services.AddMvc(options =>
+        services.AddMvc(mvcOptions =>
         {
-            // Adds certificate authentication to the request pipeline. options.Filters.Add(new CertificateAuthenticationFilter());
+            // Adds certificate authentication to the request pipeline. mvcOptions.Filters.Add(new CertificateAuthenticationFilter());

+            // Additional consumer-configurable options to change the behavior of the authentication filter. var authOptions = new CertificateAuthenticationOptions
+            {
                 // Adds certificate authentication to the request pipeline with emitting security events during the authorization of the request.
                 // (default: `false`)
-            options.Filters.Add(new CertificateAuthenticationFilter(emitSecurityEvents: true));
+                EmitSecurityEvents = true;
+            };

+            mvcOptions.Filters.Add(new CertificateAuthenticationFilter(authOptions));
         });
     }
 }